Sakura0721/osc-toys/README.md

     - `COYOTE_PATTERN`: Output pattern of Coyote.
 See `data\estim\pattern_dict.json`.
     - `COYOTE_ADDR_A` and `COYOTE_ADDR_B`: OSC address bind to channel A/B.
     - `VRC_HOST` and `VRC_OSC_PORT`: OSC ip address and port of VRC.
 If you have no idea what it is, leave it as default.
-- Find an avatar supports [OSC](https://docs.vrchat.com/docs/osc-overview) parameters, such as [VRCContactReceiver](https://docs.vrchat.com/docs/contacts#vrccontactreceiver)
+- Find an avatar supports [OSC](https://docs.vrchat.com/docs/osc-overview) parameters, such as avatars enabled [VRCContactReceiver](https://docs.vrchat.com/docs/contacts#vrccontactreceiver).
     - If you don't know what it is, find a modeler/avatar-creater to help you.
 - Start VRC, and then run `main.py`.
 Enjoy it with your partner!